Center for Career Development

 The Center for Career Development assists students with resume and cover letter review,

 Cooperative education is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 It provides undergraduate and graduate participants with:

 - Paid work experience in their chosen field.

 - Increased motivation and conceptual understanding in the classroom.

-Resource for international and domestic students seeking career opportunities abroad
+GoinGlobal is a resource for international and domestic students seeking career opportunities abroad, providing:

 - H1B employer directory